 - Nerve conduction study and electromyography may be indicated if ulnar nerve involvement is suspected in patients with golfer's elbow.

-- Modify activities causing or exacerbating the symptoms
+- Modify activities causing or exacerbating the symptoms for six weeks.
+Involve a physiotherapist if possible.

 - Rehabilitation exercises.
 The key to treatment is to increase the strength of the tendons gradually, while avoiding any activity that overloads the tendons.
 Rehabilitation exercises include painless passive wrist flexion and progressive resisted wrist extension.

 - Autologous blood products - eg, platelet-rich plasma (PRP): a sample of the patient's blood is centrifuged and then the heaviest layer of plasma (with a higher concentration of platelets) is injected back into the patient.
 Evidence of efficacy was determined by the National Institute for Health and Care Excellence (NICE) to be inadequate.
 Therefore, current recommendations are that this can only be done where there are "special arrangements for clinical governance, consent and audit or research".
+Subsequent trials have produced varying results.

 - Hyaluronan gel injection: this gel is injected into the joint.
 It is more commonly used in arthritic joints.
 Despite the fact that the problem is not thought to be within the elbow joint, efficacy has been demonstrated for tennis elbow in clinical trials.
+A Canadian trial of over 300 patients found that this treatment was significantly better than control in improving pain at rest and after maximal grip testing.
+It was highly satisfactory by patients and physicians and resulted in better return to pain-free sport compared to controls.

 - Botulinum toxin: is used in very severe cases.
 It is injected into extensor digitorum longus muscles for the third and fourth fingers, thus paralysing them on a temporary basis.
 This takes the load off the tendon, but is disabling in the short term.

 - Extracorporeal shock wave treatment.
 Although effective for other tendinopathies, this has not been shown to be effective for treating tennis elbow.
 However, NICE encourages further research into this.
+A meta-analysis found that it was more effective than ultrasound therapy.

 - Tennis elbow is a self-limiting condition.
 The average duration of a typical episode is about six months to two years, but most patients (89%) recover within one year.
 5-10% do not resolve and may require further treatment such as surgery.